 DALL·E 2023 02 22 21.50.39 left over epoxy resin

-Going Green with Resin: Sustainable Ways to Dispose of Leftover Resin
+Sustainable Resin Disposal: Eco-Friendly Ways to Handle Leftover Resin

 There are several different ways to dispose of waste resin, including: